Here are the big decisions Seahawks face as they prepare to pare down roster

 Receiver

-Jake Bobo doesn’t seem like a decision at this point, even if he said he was nervous about the coming cutdown day, saying “I’ve had that day circled on my calendar for a while.’’
+Jake Bobo doesn’t seem like a decision at this point, even if he said he was nervous about the coming cutdown day, saying, “I’ve had that day circled on my calendar for a while.’’

 At this point, the surprise would be if he didn’t make the roster.

-Assuming that Bobo is the fourth WR after the sure-thing trio of DK Metcalf, Tyler Lockett and Jason Smith-Njigba (who we will assume will not need to go on injured reserve despite his recent wrist surgery), the question is how any other receivers will they keep.
+Assuming that Bobo is the fourth WR after the sure-thing trio of DK Metcalf, Tyler Lockett and Jason Smith-Njigba (who we will assume will not need to go on injured reserve despite his recent wrist surgery), the question is how any other receivers will they keep?

 Here is where it might be worth a reminder of how waivers work.
 Players with fewer than four years of accrued seasons are subject to waivers, meaning for a 24-hour period after they are released any team in the NFL can claim them.
 Those teams have to put them on their 53-man roster, meaning they have to get rid of one of their players.

-that in a typical year, only about 35-40 players are claimed in the initial waiver period throughout the league.
+In a typical year, only about 35 to 40 players are claimed in the initial waiver period throughout the league.

 The 2013 Super Bowl-champion Seahawks, regarded as having one of the deepest rosters in NFL history, had four players they released claimed off waivers in the initial period.
 Since then, it’s usually been only one or two.
 Last year, they didn’t have any players claimed off waivers.

 While there is much discussion of waiver-claim players, it’s worth remembering they are all players on the cusp of barely making a roster.
-Last year, the Seahawks claimed two players off waivers in the initial period, cornerback Isaiah Dunn and defensive end Darryl Johnson, neither are still with the team.
+Last year, the Seahawks claimed two players off waivers in the initial period, cornerback Isaiah Dunn and defensive end Darryl Johnson.
+Neither are still with the team.

 That is part of the game teams play at this point, trying to guess which of their players might be claimed off waivers and those who will not.
 Once a player clears waivers, he can be signed to the 16-man practice squad, or back to the 53-man roster.